 Masons never hold back, it is said.
-Their endurance in the face of demanding tasks is remarkable, but this resilience has its limits, especially with the specific movements of their trade :
+Their endurance in the face of demanding tasks is remarkable, but this resilience has its limits, especially with the actions specific to their trade:

 Carrying heavy loads: Transporting bricks and cement strains the back, shoulders, and arms.